We’re shaping a more responsible steel industry.

 We have the opportunity to do things differently

 ResponsibleSteel is a global, not-for-profit organisation created to maximise steel’s contribution to a sustainable world.
-Working collaboratively with our members, we have developed an independent standard and certification programme for steel via a process that aims to align with the ISEAL Codes of Good Practice.
+Working collaboratively with our members, we have developed an independent standards and certification programme for steel via a process that aims to align with the ISEAL Codes of Good Practice.
 Together, we are setting the global standard for responsibly produced net-zero steel.

 We’re at a pivotal moment in the steel industry